 How can you combat cloud vendor bias?

-No matter what cloud you are in, seek out their well architected guidance.
-Don’t custom build your own approach.
+No matter what cloud you are in, seek out their well-architected guidance.
+Don’t custom-build your approach.
 This stuff’s been hardened and proven across 1000s of implementations.
-It has been battle proven and road tested.
+It has been battle-proven and road tested.
 You’re getting learnings from hundreds of solution architects in the field who are on that framework.